The federal government has released the 2019 federal guidelines for how much money the spouses of Medicaid recipients

-How to Protect Your Deceased Loved Ones From Identity Theft
+How to Protect the Identity of Your Deceased Loved Ones From Theft

 We've all been warned about protecting ourselves from identity theft, but one group of victims can't take action to defend themselves—the dead.
 Identity thieves steal the identities of more than 2 million deceased Americans a year, according to fraud prevention firm ID Analytics.
 Fortunately, there are steps that you can take to discourage identity thieves from targeting a deceased loved one.

 Part of the reason the deceased make prime targets for scam artists is that it can take up to six months for credit agencies to be notified about a death.
 As soon as possible, you should send copies of your loved one's death certificate through certified mail to the three major credit reporting agencies—Equifax, Experian, and TransUnion.
 Along with a certified copy of the death certificate, you should include papers certifying that you are the executor or person representing the deceased; the decedent's full name, date of birth, and Social Security number; the decedent's most recent address; and the date of death.
 You should also request that the credit bureaus put a "deceased -- do not issue credit" alert on the decedent's credit files.